-Florida Statutes, (2) engaged in a boycott Sudan List or the Scrutinized Companies pursuant to section 215.473, Florida Statut , the bid proposer, certifies impanies that Boycott Israel List, created pursuant to section 215.4725, of Israel, (3) listed on the Scrutinized Companies with Activities in with Activities in the Iran Petroleum Energy Sector List, created es, or (4) engaged in business operations in Cuba or Syria.
-Pursuant & County may disqualify the bid proper immediately or immediately

-as to the above or if the Contractor is place in a boycott of Israel, has been placed of Scrutinized Companies with Activities in the operations in Cuba or Syria, during the ter- has submitted a false certification, the Con- proposer demonstrates in writing, within 90 of false certification was made in error, the County's determination is upheld, a civil per nuse if the bid proposer is found to have submitted a false certification red on the Scrutinized Companies that Boycott Israel List, is engaged on the Scrutinized Companies with Activities in Sudan List or the ne Iran Petroleum Energy Sector List, or has been engaged in business of the Agreement.
-If the County determines that the bid proposer unty will provide written notice to the bid proposer.
-Unless the bid calendar days of receipt of the notice, that the County's determination are County shall bring a civil action against the bid proposer.
-If the enalty shall apply, and the bid proposer will be ineligible to bid on any and governmental entity for three years after the date of County's proposer.

-As the person authorized to sign this statem ent, I certify that this firm complies fully with the above requirements.
+By executing this Certificate , the bid proposer, certifies nies that Boycott Israel List, created pursuant to section 215.4725, rael, (3) listed on the Scrutinized Companies with Activities in Activities in the Iran Petroleum Energy Sector List, created (4) engaged in business operations in Cuba or Syria.
+Pursuant inty may disqualify the bid proper immediately or immediately f the bid proposer is found to have submitted a false certification the Scrutinized Companies that Boycott Israel List, is engaged e Scrutinized Companies with Activities in Sudan List or the n Petroleum Energy Sector List, or has been engaged in business the Agreement.
+If the County determines that the bid proposer • • • • will provide written notice to the bid proposer.
+Unless the bid ndar days of receipt of the notice, that the County's determination unty shall bring a civil action against the bid proposer.
+If the shall apply, and the bid proposer will be ineligible to bid on any determination of false certification by bid propos overnmental entity for three years after the date of County's determination of large continuation by old propor As the person authorized to sign this statement, I certify that this firm complies fully with the above requirements.
+DATE: SIGNATURE: COMPANY: NAME.
+COMPANT.
+NAME:(Typed or Printed) ADDRESS: TITLE: E-MAIL: PHONE NO.:

-DATE: SIGNATURE:

-COMPANY: NAME:(Typed or Printed)

-ADDRESS:

-TITLE:

-E-MAIL:

-PHONE NO.:

-Attachment "C" Federal Clauses
+Attachment "C"Federal Clauses